kantord/me/cv/src/cv.md

     - Diktiolabs

-        Data collection, data analysis using Python and Selenium; web development; data visualization using d3.js
+        Data collection and data analysis using Python and Selenium; web development; data visualization using d3.js

     - FirmNetOnline